 Index Fund: An index fund is a type of mutual fund that allows an individual to buy investments that mimic the trends of an index.
 These are generally more passive investments with lower fees than mutual funds.

-IRA: This stands for individual retirement account.
+IRA: This stands for an individual retirement account.
 It is a tax-advantaged account.
 There are several types of IRAs.
 Anyone over 18 with a job can open an IRA for themselves.
-However, not everyone will have access to every type of IRA.
+However, not everyone will have access to every kind of IRA.

 Ready to start saving for retirement?
 Learn more about IRAs here.